Ratnamveera/Insurance-Analysis-Project/README.md

 3.a- Cross-Sell-Target, Achieve, new,

-3.b- New-Target, Achive, new,
+3.b- New-Target, Achieve, new,

 3.c- Renewal-Target, Achieve, new,

 4-Stage Funnel by Revenue,

-5- No. of meeting By Account Executive,
+5- No. of a meeting by an Account Executive,

 6- Top Open Opportunity.

 # Policy Dashboard KPI:
-The Policy dashboard to discuss New and renewal policies of the customers.
+The Policy dashboard is used to discuss New and renewal policies of the customers.
 This dashboard visually displays data related to specific policies, enabling users to monitor progress, identify trends, and make informed decisions.
 It typically uses charts, graphs, and tables to present complex information in an easily understandable format.

 # KPI List:
 1- Total Policy: Total number of policies in the system (active and inactive) to provide an overall view of policy volume.